Understanding Traumatic Brain InjuriesTrusted Content

 In addition to the severity of a TBI, the type of TBI can make a difference in a person’s recovery and long-term prognosis.
-Common types of TBIs include:

-- Concussion—this injury is a common result of a blow to the head or rapid deceleration.
-A concussion typically causes an altered mental state, either temporary or prolonged
+- Concussion—This injury is a common result of a blow to the head or rapid deceleration.
+A concussion typically causes an altered mental state, either temporary or prolonged.

-- Coup-contrecoup–bruising or damage to the brain tissue caused by the violent slamming of the skull that causes injury either to the impact side or on the opposite side of where the blow was struck
+- Coup-contrecoup–Bruising or damage to the brain tissue caused by the violent slamming of the skull that causes injury either to the impact side or on the opposite side of where the blow was struck.

-- Diffuse Axonal Injury—similar to a concussion but more serious.
-Occurs when the brain moves so rapidly that the brain stem can’t keep up causing tears in the connection to the brain
+- Diffuse Axonal Injury—Similar to a concussion but more serious.
+Occurs when the brain moves so rapidly that the brain stem can’t keep up causing tears in the connection to the brain.

-- Hematoma-the rupture of a blood vessel leading to the collection of blood in brain tissue or open spaces
+- Hematoma-The rupture of a blood vessel leading to the collection of blood in brain tissue or open spaces.

-- Penetrating head injury-occurs when an object, such as a sharpinstrument or a bullet, breaks through the skull bone and rips through the brain tissue.
+- Penetrating head injury-Occurs when an object, such as a sharp instrument or a bullet, breaks through the skull bone and rips through the brain tissue.

-- Skull fracture-fracture of the bones surrounding the brain
+- Skull fracture-Fracture of the bones surrounding the brain.

 TBIs can be caused by a number of different situations, but according to the CDC, the most common causes of TBIs are:

-- Being struck by or against an object
+- Being struck by or against an object,

-- Motor vehicle crashes
+- Motor vehicle crashes,

 - Intentional self-harm

-Who is at risk for a Traumatic Brain Injury?
+Who is at Risk for a Traumatic Brain Injury?

 Children under 5 years old, teenagers, and the elderly are the three groups who are at the highest risk.

-Contact a Trusted Attorney
+Contact a Trusted Brain Injury Attorney

-If you or a loved one has sustained a traumatic brain injury as the result of someone’s negligence, you should have an experienced attorney evaluate your case.
+If you or a loved one has sustained a traumatic brain injury as the result of someone’s negligence, you should have an experienced brain injury lawyer evaluate your case.